sumwale/ybox/README.md

   in readonly mode (e.g. the basic.ini lists .bashrc, .vimrc etc.)
 - completely isolated home directories in the containers, but you can still precisely control which directories to mount for sharing between the host and guests
-- a high level generic package manager `zbox-pkg` with simple install/uninstall/... commands that uses the distribution package manager for the operation, creates wrapper desktop and executable files to invoke the container's executables, allows specifying additional optional dependencies you need with an application, and so on
+- a high level generic package manager `ybox-pkg` with simple install/uninstall/... commands that uses the distribution package manager for the operation, creates wrapper desktop and executable files to invoke the container's executables, allows specifying additional optional dependencies you need with an application, and so on